andrewtnaumann/MKEsurf/README.md

 # What

 This repo contains a [GitHub Action](https://github.com/features/actions) that runs on schedule (currently every half-hour).
-It executes R code that queries [Station 45013 - Atwater, WI](https://www.ndbc.noaa.gov/station_page.php?station=45013) for current lake meteorlogical observations and posts the conditions when the most recent wave hieght exceeds 3 feet.
+It executes R code that queries [Station 45013 - Atwater, WI](https://www.ndbc.noaa.gov/station_page.php?station=45013) for current lake meteorlogical observations and posts the conditions when the most recent wave height exceeds 3 feet.
 The tweet is posted to [@mkesurf](https://www.twitter.com/mkesurf) on Twitter using [{rtweet}](https://docs.ropensci.org/rtweet/).